amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 I am creating the book I wish I had when I started on this journey.

-Comments to improve this are much appreciated. amythical@gmail.com
+Comments  to improve this or a shoutout if you find this useful are appreciated.
+Email - amythical@gmail.com
-X @amythical
+Twitter/X  - @amythical

 #	Concepts
 Thanks to https://github.com/leandromoreira/ffmpeg-libav-tutorial